-Gray whales are one of the most amazing whales that you can ever hope to see.
+Gray whales are among the most amazing whales you can ever hope to see.
 There are many places to see gray whales off the coast of North America.

 Gray whales migrate from the Chuchki and Bering Seas down the coast into Mexico to breed.
 They then make the journey again, allowing whale watchers to see them almost anywhere on the West Coast.

 There is something special about seeing a gray whale.
 If you want to know where to see them, this article will give you the best places to see them from shore or boat.

 What Is A Gray Whale?

-Their long migration route involves swimming 10,000 miles from its feeding grounds in Chuchki and the Bering sea in Alaska all the way to its winter birthing grounds in Baja California, Sur, Mexico.
+Their long migration route involves swimming 10,000 miles from its feeding grounds in Chuchki and the Bering sea in Alaska to its winter birthing grounds in Baja California, Sur, Mexico.

 The whole trip takes approximately four months where.
 They swim night and day, even when they are sleeping.
 They can swim alone or in pods.

 Gray whales are known as one of the whales that travels the longest migration route in the world.

 Gray whales are a protected species.
-The Mexican government took special action by declaring four lagoons in Baja, Mexico, as a refuge for these gentle giants.
-No boats in the area are allowed to enter without the express permission of the government.
+The Mexican government took specific action by declaring four lagoons in Baja, Mexico, as a refuge for these gentle giants.
+No boats in the area are allowed to enter without the government’s express permission.

 These measures were necessary because, in the past, lounging in these shallow waters after a long trip from the Arctic made the Gray whales an easy target for commercial whalers.

-Apart from humpback whales, gray whales count as one of the most-watched aquatic mammals in the world.
-This is not because of how they look, but because of their friendliness and natural curiosity.
+Besides humpback whales, gray whales are one of the world’s most-watched aquatic mammals.
+This is not because of their appearance but because of their friendliness and natural curiosity.

 Gray whales interact with boats and even allow humans to touch them while in a whale-watching encounter.

-This is very different from the past, where gray whales were hunted for their meat.
+This is very different from when gray whales were hunted for their meat.
 Gray whales would fight back by becoming aggressive and overturning boats.
 This earned them the nickname of devilfish.